Felix Wankel: Career

-In Japan, the manufacturer Mazda licensed the engine and successfully solved various problems relating to vibration.
-The engine was used successfully by Mazda in several generations of their RX-series of coupés and sedans, including the Mazda Cosmo (1967), R100 (1968), the RX-7 (1978–2002) and more recently the RX-8 (2003–2012).
+In Japan, the manufacturer Mazda licensed the engine and successfully solved various problems relating to chatter marks.
+The engine was used successfully by Mazda in several generations of their RX-series of coupés and sedans, including the Mazda Cosmo (1967), R100 (1968), the RX-7 (1978–2002), and the RX-8 (2003–2012).
+Mazda has planned to reintroduce the engine, albeit as a range extender, in their MX-30 R-EV in 2023.
 Mercedes-Benz fitted one of its C111 experimental models in 1969 with a three-rotor Wankel engine.
 In 1970, the next model had a four-rotor Wankel engine and could reach top speed 290 km/h but never reached production.

 Wankel became a success in business by securing license agreements for the engine to manufacturers around the world.
 By 1958 Wankel and partners had founded the Wankel GmbH company, providing Wankel with a share of the profits for marketing the engine.
 Among the licensees were Daimler-Benz since 1961, General Motors since 1970, Toyota since 1971.
 Among those who paid higher fees for Wankel RCE rights was a state-owned engineering firm of the DDR.
 Royalties received by Wankel's own company from licensing were 40% at first, which later dropped to 36%.
 In 1971 Wankel sold his share in licensing royalties for 50 million Deutschmarks (adjusted for inflation, approximately €87m in 2021) to the English conglomerate Lonrho.
 A year later he got his Technical Development Center back from the Fraunhofer Society research organization.
 From 1986 the Felix Wankel Institute entered cooperation agreement with Daimler Benz, which covered the institute's operating costs in return for research rights.
 Wankel later sold the institute to Daimler Benz for 100 million Deutschmarks.